ahopkins/structured-scopes/README.md

 Valid characters: any UTF-8 accepted by RFC 6749 except a color `:`, and a space ` `.

 Anything that follows any empty action (which is displayed as a double color: `::`) is a negatve, for example `::exclusion`.
 See below for discussion on matching.
+Negative actions are only permissible in required scopes, and not in requested scopes.

 Possible actions on a scope: